 Manual names, topic titles, and section headings

 Succinct and descriptive names for manuals, chapters, topics, and sections let a user know what they can expect to find in the content.
 Titles that include the product name tell readers which product they are in when they land on your topic from a search.
-Clear headings support the reader's ability to locate information on the page quickly.
+Clear headings support every reader's ability to locate information on a page.

 Best practices

 - Include the product name in the topic title.
-If the product name is too long, use an approved abbreviation.
+If the product name is very long, use an approved abbreviation.

 - Write titles and headings using words that are short, descriptive, and specific.